-Before you buy an air purifier, try some simple, common-sense steps to reduce indoor air pollution.
+Before you buy a true-HEPA air purifier, try some simple, common-sense steps to reduce indoor air pollution.

 - Don’t smoke inside your living space.